 Which new iPhone should you buy? iPhone XR vs iPhone XS

 The iPhone XR sits at the bottom of the range, offering a similar design to the XS at a more ‘affordable’ price.
-It’s still far from cheap, however.
-With prices hitting £899/$899 for the 512GB model, it costs more than the iPhone 8.
+It’s still far from cheap, however, with launch prices hitting £899/$899 for the 512GB model.

 Related: iPhone XR 2

 The iPhone XS and XS Max both replace the singular iPhone X from 2018 and sit at the top of the range of Apple’s smartphones.
 The XS is near-identical to the X with a 5.8-inch display, while the XS Max is the next-generation Plus variant with a whopping 6.5-inch panel.

 Now that we have the basics out of the way, let’s have a look at how the iPhones compare internally and externally.

 iPhone XR stonking New Year tariff